Buttered Crouton

 1 tbsp. sugar

-2 tsp.
-Kosher salt, Diamond Crystal is recommended---otherwise use any regular salt
+2 tsp. salt, regular salt

 1/2 tsp. black pepper, fresh ground

 Procedure: Heat the oil in a sauce pan over low heat; add the garlic and cook for 1 minute, being careful not to let it brown.
 Add the remaining ingredients, including the tomato juices, bring to a boil and then reduce the heat to simmer.
 Cook for 20 minutes uncovered.
 Serve with fresh chopped parsley sprinkled over.
-Great with sauted shrimp and thin spaghetti!
+Great with sauteed shrimp and thin spaghetti!

 Romanesco Sauce---A fresh uncooked tomato sauce with herbs, nuts, vinegar, peppers and red wine.
 Delicious on grilled vegetables and as a dressing for cold pasta salad.
 Excellent with fish or even a steak!